sitoolkit/sit-util-sbrs/README.md

 ```

 Mail template is format of thymeleaf template.
-Text format of extension ".txt" is mandatory, HTML format of extention ".html" is optional.
+Text format of extension ".txt" is mandatory, HTML format of extension ".html" is optional.
 See [sample's template](sample-app/src/db/resources/template) for more information.

 When you want to replace other than sample's variables, specify it in "ext" of request parameter.